edmacabebe/Open-Grants-Program/project-ipromiseio.md

 # Open Grant Proposal

-> This document is referenced in the terms and conditions and therefore needs to contain all the required information.
-Don't remove any of the mandatory parts presented in bold letters or as headlines!
-See the [Open Grants Program Process](https://github.com/w3f/Open-Grants-Program/blob/master/README_2.md) on how to submit a proposal.

 * **Project:** ipromiseio
 * **Proposer:** Mike Stankavich
 * **Payment Address:** 3JnRfeKYYuSTEGKZDbcTKUWMy9NXbuaJKF

-*The above combination of your GitHub account and payment address will be your unique identifier during the program.
-Please keep them safe.*

 ## Project Overview :page_facing_up:
-If this application in response to an RFP then please indicate this on the first line of this section.

 ### Overview

-Please provide the following:
   * A brief description of the project.

     Irrefutable provenance and historical traceability from HR Skillset, food, medicine, dry-goods, etc. is essential in ensuring quality, authenticity, and greater accountability to its management in the supply/value-chain.

-    Our work, ipromise.io (pronounced, I promise you) will be centered on providing a decentralized supply-chain ledger service purposely for irrefutable smart-contract using rust, substrate, FRAME and Ink!
+    Our work, ipromise.io (pronounced, I promise you) SaaS will be centered on providing a decentralized supply-chain ledger service purposely for irrefutable smart-contract using rust, substrate, FRAME and Ink!
+The ipromise.io will be consumed by [HireMeLab](www.hiremelab.com) to present a pool of human resources with irrefutable skillsets.

   * An indication of how you will integrate this project into Substrate / Polkadot / Kusama.